 Michael Kurek believes that “a patient, life-long quest for excellence in a more traditional style, be it representational art or narrative music, requires a strong guiding philosophy.”
 Mr. Kurek’s own guiding philosophy is rooted in a love for the transcendent, triune splendor of the good, the true, and the beautiful, a love which is itself a fruit of his Christian faith.
 It’s unlikely that his traditional Muse will win him many friends in the ivory towers of academe but he doesn’t care and nor should we.
 Almost none of the more than seventy pieces that have won the Pulitzer Prize in music are played anymore.
 They have not entered the standard repertoire, nor have almost all of the Grammy-winning “best new compositions.”
 Michael Kurek is quite content to let the fashions have their day and for the fads to fade away.
 What will remain is that which is rooted in tradition and which reaches for the stars.
 Michael Kurek’s music, as exemplified on this marvelous album, is rooted in the past, which means, as we can confidently prophesy, that his reputation will reach into the future when most of his contemporaries will be as forgotten as they are dead and buried.

 Audio and video recordings of some of Michael Kurek’s works, including The Sea Knows, can be found on his website.
-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.